Administration of an Estate Prices

 What is involved?

-For a clearer understanding of the work required to administer an estate, please refer to our Guide to Estate Administration here.
+For a clearer understanding of the work required to administer an estate, please refer to our ‘Stages of Estate Administration’ Guide here.

 The help you need

 We can offer a full administration service or provide as much or as little help as you need.
-For example, you may be happy to collate the valuations of the estate and obtain details of the liabilities yourself, as per our Guide to Estate Administration, and just ask us to help with the Inheritance Tax forms and application for the Grant.
+For example, you may be happy to collect all the information in Stage 1 shown in the Stages of Administration Guide yourself and just ask us to help with the Inheritance Tax forms and application for the Grant.

 Our charging structure